 A parent can seek a modification of visitation if there are changes in circumstances that would justify the change, violation or disregard for previous orders, allegations of abuse or neglect, or parental abandonment.
 However, changes will not be made without clear and factual evidence being shown.

 Those seeking visitation rights or a change in visitation should enlist the services of an experienced Queens and Nassau attorney David L. Martin.

-Contact us today to schedule a free 30 minute initial consultation.
-We have two convenient location in Queens and Mineola to serve your needs.
+Contact us today to schedule a free 30-minute initial consultation.
+We have two convenient locations in Queens and Mineola to serve your needs.